streamanalyze/sa.documentation/peer-management/peer-communication.md

 ```
    other_peers()->Bag of Charstring name
 ```
-returns the `name`s of the other peers in the federation managed by the name server.
+returns the names of the other peers in the federation managed by the name server.
 <br><br>
 ```
    ship(Charstring peer, Charstring cmd)-> Bag of Vector